For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Upon opening your account you’ll get a £500 overdraft, and from then on you’ll have to ask to increase it.

-In the second year, you then get up to £1,500 and this stays the same for the third.
+In the second year, you get up to £1,500 which stays the same for the third.

-Barclays advertise that students can get “up to” the amount each year.
+Barclays advertises that students can get “up to” the amount each year.
 But, as with most banks, this will be based on your credit score.

 Sign-up incentive

-This year, Barclays were offering a 12-month subscription to Perlego, the online book library.
-However, it’s no longer available to new account applications.
+This year, Barclays is offering a 12-month subscription to Perlego, the online book library.

 This freebie is worth £96 (based on an annual subscription on the Perlego site).